nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## **Quick start**

 1. Ensure you have Java 11 or above installed in your Computer.
-You may install it [here](https://www.oracle.com/java/technologies/downloads/#java11).
+You may follow the instructions and install it [here](https://www.oracle.com/java/technologies/downloads/#java11).

 1. Download the latest `TuitiONE.jar` from [here](https://github.com/AY2122S1-CS2103T-F13-4/tp/releases).